 PRACH root sequence index.
 Corresponds to L1 parameter 'PRACHRootSequenceIndex' (see 38.211, section 6.3.3.1).
-The value range depends on whether L=839 or L=139
+The value range depends on whether L=839 or L=139.
+The short/long preamble format indicated in this IE should be consistent with the one indicated in prach-ConfigurationIndex in the RACH-ConfigDedicated (if configured).